What is a plot inconsistency or plot hole?

 - 3. Script errors.
 Chrono Trigger's translation was marred in some places, and Chrono Cross lists the journey to the Isle of the Damned as happening in both 1016 A.D. and 1017 A.D.
 With the retranslation WIP and deduction, these can rectified.
 For instance, Schala and Janus suddenly being step-siblings is not a plot hole, as the Japanese version made no mention of adoption.

 - 4. Ultimania.
 Ultimania gets some things wrong.
 For instance, it lists Kid as coming to the modern era in contradiction to the date given by Chrono Cross.
-The only part that can really be trusted is the interview with Masato Kato, since it's straight from the Chrono writer's mouth.
-Don't take everything at face value.
+We aren't sure who wrote these sections.
+Note, however, that where Masato Kato contradicts existing plot information (such as the Dreamstone versus Frozen Flame matter), this does constitute a plot hole.

 Concerning Chrono Trigger's plot inconsistencies, it is important to note that they are probably a result of the way Chrono Trigger was put together.
 Yuuji Horii has even stated in an interview that he handles time travel with belief in the Grandfather Paradox, which the entire series is at odds with.
 In the words of Masato Kato: